designstem/projects/colorblindness/index.md

 If possible compare your results with someone and explain why you chose this color regarding the three properties of color.

-    NOTE: Right now this uses HSL color model, if needed, will be changed to HSB
+    NOTE: Right now this uses HSL color model, will be changed to HSB on wednesday, like previous slides

 -